-In this tutorial, you learned that apostrophes are a punctuation symbol that indicates possession or is used to form contractions.
+In this lesson, you learned that apostrophes are punctuation symbols used to indicate possession or form contractions.
 Apostrophes for contraction are added to words in place of a letter, as in "don't" or "can't."
 Apostrophes for possession are added either before or after an "s" at the end of a word, depending on whether the word is singular or plural.
-It's important to remember there is an exception for possessive pronouns, as these words never require an apostrophe to indicate possession.
+It's important to remember that there is an exception for possessive pronouns, as these words never require an apostrophe to indicate possession.
 You also practiced correcting apostrophe errors in the context of a piece of writing by differentiating between possession and plurality in words that end with "s."